wtetzner/KallistiOS/utils/dc-chain/docker/README.md

 # Dockerfile

-This directory contain a `Dockerfile` which demonstrate you how to build a Docker image containing the minimal toolchains used for **Sega Dreamcast** development.
+This directory contains a `Dockerfile` which demonstrates you how to build a Docker image containing the minimal toolchains used for **Sega Dreamcast** development.